Mountainous Distillation Tradition

 Santa Catarina Albarradas

-Santa Catarina Albarradas is distinguished by its rich cultural heritage, particularly its traditions and crafts.
-The town is renowned for its ancestral mezcal production in clay pots, a practice spanning over three generations.
+Santa Catarina Albarradas is distinguished by its rich cultural heritage, especially in its traditions and crafts.
+The town is known for its ancestral mezcal production in clay pots, a practice that has endured for more than three generations.

-Located approximately 50 minutes from Tlacocula de Matamoros, through the municipality of Díaz Ordaz, Santa Catarina Albarradas lies at 1650 meters above sea level on the Sierra Norte of the Oaxaca Valley.
-Although little known, the town’s mezcals are celebrated by enthusiasts.
+Located about 50 minutes from Tlacolula de Matamoros, passing through the municipality of Díaz Ordaz, Santa Catarina Albarradas lies at 1,650 meters above sea level in the Sierra Norte of the Oaxaca Valley.
+Although the town itself is little known, its mezcals are recognized and praised by those who appreciate and savor the beverage.

-Albarradas mezcal has profoundly interesting characteristics.
-The endemic maguey varieties in this region include Espadín (A. Angustifolia Haw), Tobalá (A. Seemanniana and A. Potatorum), Sierra Negra (A. Americana), and Jabalí (A. Convallis), enriched by the dark, nutrient-rich soil or the high mineral content from the mountain stones, mainly scree.
+The mezcal of Albarradas has distinctive and intriguing characteristics.
+Native maguey species growing in this region include Espadín (A. angustifolia Haw), Tobalá (A. semanniana and A. potatorum), Sierra Negra (A. americana), and Jabalí (A. convallis).
+These thrive in nutrient-rich dark soils and in areas with elevated mineral content from the surrounding mountain rocks and rubble.